 Please register separately for the Living Peace Retreat here.

 8-month Intensive: Monthly weekend programs, 9:30am – 5:00pm, Berkeley, CA plus monthly 90-minute live coaching call with a lead trainer.
 (After the first weekend, trainers will alternate leading weekends and coaching calls.)

-July 18 – 26: Multiple workshops on different topics with guest trainers.* (Guest Trainers)
+July 9 & July 27: Multiple workshops on different topics with guest trainers.* * (Guest Trainers, online sessions)